dotnet/dotnet-docker/kubernetes/hello-dotnet/README.md

 # Single node app

-Host an app by applying a sample manifest (deployment and service).
+Host a [sample app](../../samples/aspnetapp/Dockerfile.alpine) by applying a sample manifest (deployment and service).

 Launch an app on your cluster with the following command.